 This post caught my attention now that I am a mother.
 I certainly would no longer simply consider this shrine creepy like I did in 2011.
 Something else must have fascinated and saddened me about it then, too.
 There is so much hope and longing for a child and for a safe delivery out there.
 I wish I had visited again when I was pregnant.

-I took this picture on a neighborhood tour near Kamigamo Shrine in Kyoto.
+Kyoto, Japan I took this picture on a neighborhood tour near Kamigamo Shrine in Kyoto.
 This shrine is located in what looks like the garden of a private home.
-Since I was chatting with another person on the tour, I did not catch the whole explanation, and I can’t find any information online, because I don’t know the name of this shrine.
-So, here is the story as I think I heard it told by the guide.
+I did not catch the whole explanation, and I can’t find any information online, because I don’t know the name of this shrine.
+So, here is the story as I remember it told by the guide.

-When the conversation I was having was cut short in front of this place, and I first saw the shrine, it gave me the creeps.
-The air seemed so negative in this place, but was it the effect of the dolls and the unkept nature of the shrine itself or was it a negative aura or spirit as some people would describe it?
+When I first turned to see the shrine, it gave me the creeps.
+The air seemed so negative in this place, but was it the effect of the dolls and the unkempt nature of the shrine itself or was it a negative aura or spirit as some people would describe it?
 I don’t know, but I certainly wouldn’t want to live in the house next door.